waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **NPC Collision**: Defeated trainers (and other NPCs) remain as solid objects on the map and must be navigated around.
 (Observed Turn 3374).
 - **Turn Tracking**: Always verify the current turn number from Game State to avoid mismatches.
 - Defeated Pokefan Brandon at (18, 28) on Route 34.
 Opponent: Snubbull (Lv 13).
 (Turn 3393)
 - Battling Youngster Ian at (11, 21) on Route 34.
-(Challenged Turn 3399, Battle Start Turn 3401)
+Mankey defeated.
+Facing Diglett.
+(Turn 3404)